-- 3.15.
-Freestanding hedges: a 3-strand galvanised wire and tanalised softwood timber post fence, to BS1722-2:2020 Fencing, is to be erected through the centre of the staggered row of hedge or along the back edge of a single line of hedge.
-This is to prevent access through the site by pedestrians until the hedges are fully established. - 3.16.
-Formal hedgerows: Consistent in species, cultivar, and clone to ensure a uniform hedge.
+- 4.15 Freestanding hedges: a 3 strand galvanised wire and tanalised softwood timber post fence, to BS1722-2:2020 Fencing, is to be erected through the centre of the staggered row of hedge or along the back edge of a single line of hedge.
+This is to prevent access through the site by pedestrians until the hedges are fully established. - 4.16 Formal hedgerows: Consistent in species, cultivar, and clone to ensure a uniform hedge.
 Planting: In trenches large enough to take the full spread of roots.
-Set out plants evenly. - 3.17.
-Immediately following planting operations, watering operations are to be undertaken thoroughly and without damaging or displacing plants or soil.
+Set out plants evenly. - 4.17 Naturalised hedgerows: Planting: In trenches large enough to take the full spread of roots.
+Set out plants evenly. - 4.18 Immediately following planting operations, watering operations are to be undertaken thoroughly and without damaging or displacing plants or soil.
 Soil is to be lightly firmed around plants and forked/ or rake soil without damaging roots, to a fine tilth with gentle cambers and no hollows.
-Bark mulch is then to be applied to the surface, in line with the previous clauses.
+Bark mulch is then to be applied to the surface, in line with previous clauses.

-4.0 Trees
+5.0 Trees

-- 4.1.
-Planting of Trees shall be following BS8545:2014 Trees: from nursery to independence in the landscape - Recommendations. - 4.2.
-Tree Stock: All stock must comply in all respects with the current edition of the British Standard (as outlined above). - 4.3.
-Trees shall be well-grown nursery stock free from disease, true to type, and of a size scheduled following the approved method of measurement.
+- 5.1 Planting of Trees shall be following BS8545:2014 Trees: from nursery to independence in the landscape - Recommendations. - 5.2 Tree Stock: All stock must comply in all respects with the current edition of the British Standard (as outlined above). - 5.3 Trees shall be well-grown nursery stock free from disease, true to type, and of a size scheduled following the approved method of measurement.
 All young trees shall exhibit a clearly defined stem taper, evident from the crown through to root flare, appropriate to the species.
-All young trees shall have been formatively pruned at the nursery to give a well-balanced crown formation, a well-formed straight central leader, and lateral branches subordinated to that leader.
+All young trees shall have been formatively pruned at the nursery to give well-balanced crown formation, a well-formed straight central leader, and lateral branches subordinated to that leader.
 All root-balled trees shall have been transplanted the correct number of times as specified in the plant schedule.
-All rootballs shall contain a fully fibrous root system with obvious evidence of root pruning or transplanting. - 4.4.
-Identification: Every specimen tree, and one tree from each group of similar trees, shall bear labels with the correct full botanical name.
-These are to be of 6mm Dymo tape (or equal) stuck onto white plastic labels and tied loosely to the tree in a position where it can be seen clearly. - 4.5.
-Trees to Correspond with Varieties Specified: Trees supplied shall correspond exactly with the species, varieties, and sizes stated. - 4.6.
-No Substitutes will be permitted unless expressly authorised in writing by the Local Planning Authority.
+All rootballs shall contain a fully fibrous root system with obvious evidence of root pruning or transplanting. - 5.4 Identification: Every specimen tree, and one tree from each group of similar trees, shall bear labels with the correct full botanical name.
+These to be of 6mm Dymo tape (or equal) stuck onto white plastic labels and tied loosely to the tree in a position where it can be seen clearly. - 5.5 Trees to Correspond with Varieties Specified: Trees supplied shall correspond exactly with the species, varieties, and sizes stated. - 5.6 No Substitutes will be permitted unless expressly authorized in writing by the Local Planning Authority.
 Trees shall be of good stock, hardy and well rooted and where applicable shall be furnished with straight sturdy trunks, and well-branched balanced heads.